Agoric/validator-profiles/README.md

 # Agoric Validator Pledge

-To receive and maintain delegation from the Agoric OpCo, I,Making.cash hereby commit to the following work and support for the benefit of the Agoric Network and Community.
+To receive and maintain delegation from the Agoric OpCo, I, Making.cash hereby commit to the following work and support for the benefit of the Agoric Network and Community.
 If, for any reason, I do not meet these commitments then I understand that I may lose delegation staked to me.:

 1. The hardware my node will run meets the requirements detailed in the [Agoric Validator Runbooks](https://github.com/Agoric/agoric-sdk/wiki/Runbook%3A-Recommended-Hardware-Baseline-for-Node-Operation)